xyz1396/Aerith/README.md

 ![Aerith](./png/logo.png)

 Aerith, as the last surviving Cetra, or "Ancient", can talk to the planet in Final Fantasy VII.
-In SIP (stable isotpe probe) or other stable isotope analysis, we are talking earth or even the universe by element's isotope.
-This R package, Aerith provides interfaces to read and write Mass spectrum scan, calculate theorotic isotopic peak envolop of peptide precursor and its B Y ions, score and visualize the PSM (peptide and spectra match), and visualize the TIC (total ion current) by Rcpp.
+In SIP (stable isotope probe) or other stable isotope analysis, we are talking earth or even the universe by element's isotope.
+This R package, Aerith provides interfaces to read and write Mass spectrum scan, calculate theorotic isotopic peak envelope of peptide precursor and its B Y ions, score and visualize the PSM (peptide and spectra match), and visualize the TIC (total ion current) by Rcpp.

 ### Install

-You can download the source package in release to install or install from github directlly by following code in R.
+You can download the source package in release to install or install from github directly by following code in R.

 ```r
 library(devtools)